Choices Kirklees Schools Workshops

 How many workshops can I book?

 Each school is entitled to two workshops in total.
-These must be delivered the same day and concurrently, therefore please leave 2hrs 30mins from the start of the first session to the start of the second.
+These must be delivered the same day and concurrently, therefore please leave at least 2hrs 30mins from the start of the first session to the start of the second.

 Which groups should attend?